 · Broader impacts: potential for feasible solutions to real-world problems and achievement of outcomes

 Light Bulb Awards Events

-- Light Bulb recipients notified, and rejections letters sent November 14, 2022
+- Light Bulb recipients notified, and rejection letters will be sent by November 7, 2023

 In-Person & Virtual Information Sessions will be held: